Kronoshus/CIPs/CIP-XXXX/README.md

 ## Acceptance Criteria

-- [ ] Demonstrate a working MVP including open source code
+- [ ] Demonstrate a working MVP
+- [ ] Open source an MVP example of token faucet server-side code
-- [ ] Receive and iterate based on community feedback
+- [ ] Receive feedback and iterate on Version 2 based on community feedback

 ## Implementation Plan